MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization.md

 > [!NOTE]
 >
-> The Process capacity and the unattended RPA capacity (legacy) have been combined in a single pool.
+> The Process capacity and the Unattended RPA capacity (legacy) have been combined in a single pool.
 They can seamlessly be utilized by machines.

 ## Capacity utilization overview page